 Do you have the support you need to walk through this season of life?
 Learn practical skills, gain wisdom, and build relationships with others.

-Group leader set the schedule, culture and tone for the group.
-Group leaders connect with Kensington staff and volunteer teams to stay connected and informed.
+Group leaders set the schedule and tone for the group.
+Group leaders develop relationships with Kensington staff leaders and other volunteers to stay connected and informed.
 Group leaders help their people take a next step in their faith.

 Contact us – we look forward to connecting with you!